It all began in 1888.

 CHI St. Vincent Hot Springs has undergone a number of name changes throughout its history.
 In 1888, Mother Aloysius was instructed to name the original hospital St. Joseph’s Infirmary because such a title was in vogue at the time.
 In 1921 the name was officially changed to St. Joseph’s Hospital.
 That title endured until 1976 when the name of the hospital, which had grown by leaps and bounds, was changed to St. Joseph’s Mercy Medical Center because it had come to be recognized as one of the most modern facilities of its kind in a seven-state area.
 In 1981, the name was changed to St. Joseph’s Regional Health Center because it served a five-county area.
 The name was then changed to St. Joseph’s Mercy Health Center in 2001.
 In 2012 as part of a multi-state branding initiative, the name changed to Mercy Hospital Hot Springs.

-In 2014, Mercy Health and Catholic Health Initiatives (CHI) signed a definitive agreement to transfer ownership of Mercy Hot Springs hospital and physician clinic to CHI and its affiliate, St. Vincent Health System (SVHS) in Little Rock.
-The agreement recognizes the extremely challenging health care environment in Arkansas and agreement that enhancing the Catholic health ministry and strengthening access to health care are key objectives.
-CHI St. Vincent Hot Springs is operated as part of an integrated network with SVHS Little Rock, which is part of CHI.
+In 2014, Mercy Health and Catholic Health Initiatives (CHI) signed a definitive agreement to transfer ownership of Mercy Hot Springs hospital and medical group to CHI St. Vincent.
+The agreement recognized the extremely challenging health care environment in Arkansas and how working together would enhance the Catholic health ministry and strengthen access to health care are key objectives.

 Name changes aside, the same foundational mission and values that steered CHI St. Vincent Hot Springs through its first 125 years, promise to serve the Hot Springs area well into the future as they keep the hospital on a steadfast course of providing patients with the very best in compassionate health care.